locessentials/eng401-business-english-us/unit5/week14/business-technology-tools.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week14/business-technology-tools.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week14/business-technology-tools.md) and download it.

 ### 🤖 GAI Study Prompts

-Use these prompts to enhance your learning about business technology:
+Copy the downloaded content and try it with these prompts:
 - "Explain the difference between IaaS, PaaS, and SaaS using examples relevant to the translation and localization industry."
 - "I'm trying to decide between [Tool A] and [Tool B] for [specific purpose].
 Help me create a comparison framework that considers functionality, cost, integration, and security."
 - "What are the most important questions to ask a SaaS vendor before committing to their platform?
 Create a checklist for me."